 He has worked for the Creative Partnerships scheme at nursery, reception and Key Stage 1 and 2 levels.
 This involved the use of music as a tool to support the national curriculum for science and numeracy, as well as encouraging the children to design their own musical pieces as a way of expressing their own life experiences.

 Currently, he is the director of Wild West Music Projects, a South West based organisation offering high calibre instrumental and ensemble tuition in primary and secondary schools as well as KS1 and KS2 curriculum provision.
+He also works for the Bromley Youth Music Trust providing instrumental and ensemble tuition.

 Steve Buckley is a highly respected musician and educator who has been an inspirational figure on the British Jazz Scene for nearly thirty years.
 I have been fortunate to have performed alongside him on numerous occasions.
 He has vast experience of leading music workshops for all ages and ability ranges, and covers a wide range of musical genres, with specific expertise in jazz and world music.